vedantroy/typecheck.macro/README.md

 typecheck.macro is **smart**.
 It will analyze your type and determine the fastest/most minimal validation function that can validate your type.
 For example, the type `"Hello" | string` will automatically be simplified to `string` and the type `A` in `type A = B | number; type B = string | C; type C = string` will automatically be simplified to `type A = string | number`, and the appropriate validation code will be generated.

 # Installation
 If you are using [Gatsby](https://github.com/gatsbyjs/gatsby) or [Create React App](https://github.com/facebook/create-react-app), you can just install the macro.
-No other steps needed! (*Most likely, I haven't tried it personally, so let me know what happens!*)
+No other steps needed!

 Otherwise, you will need to switch over to compiling your Typescript with Babel.
 This isn't difficult since Babel has good Typescript support.
 See [the example](example/).